duncanamps/box80/README.md

 # box80
 Z80 Virtual Machine - this is very much a work in progress and is purely a learning exercise for the author.

 ### Synopsis
 Box80 is a multi-platform virtual machine designed to execute Z80 code in a 64K code space.
-The intended usage is for running CP/M 2.2.
+The intended usage is for running CP/M 2.2 and debugging assembly language apps developed for that operating system.

 ### Development status
 What's working:
 * Some of the Z80 instructions
 * The terminal can output characters, clear the screen, etc.